ccl0utier/CorrelationRulesRunner/README.md

 `cr_runner.py -s mysplunkserver.local -t eyJraWQiOiJzcGx...xTqHKsVC9Ir3mf70w0BjrzKCi49sw`

-Connect to a named Splunk server and list previous run results:
+Connect to a named Splunk server and list previous run results with "hits":

 `cr_runner.py -s mysplunkserver.local -l`

+Connect to a named Splunk server and list previous run results with "hits", but only for non-enabled detections:

+`cr_runner.py -s mysplunkserver.local -dd -l`

+Connect to a named Splunk server and list previous run results with "hits", but only for detections matching a customer filter (in this case listing only detections that failed to run properly):

+`cr_runner.py -s mysplunkserver.local -cf "{ \"results\": \"-1\" }" -l`

 Reset the previous run(s) results in the KV store: